BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

 ![](../media/rules_manual/line_of_sight_1.jpg)

 *Legolas is readying himself to make a shot and there are four Hunter Orcs (A, B, C, D) before him.
 Hunter Orc A is in the open, and therefore is an eligible target.
 Hunter Orc B is partially concealed by the tree trunk, but is still a viable target.
 Hunter Orc C is almost completely concealed, but Legolas can see some of his face, so he is still a legitimate target.
-Hunter Orc D, on the other hand, is completely concealed except for his hand and a waving weapon — he cannot be targeted.*
+Hunter Orc D, on the other hand, is completely concealed except for his hand and a waving weapon â€” he cannot be targeted.*

 ## MOVING AND SHOOTING